JesseZZZZZ/RepoZero/README.md

 # RepoZero

+‼️Docker implementation will be released soon, this is a simplified implementation that runs locally.

 **RepoZero** is a benchmark dataset and evaluation suite for assessing the ability of large language models to perform *zero-shot repository-level code translation* — migrating entire real-world library codebases across programming language ecosystems.

 RepoZero covers two translation tasks: